 Me too.
 I’m excited, I’ve been excited all day.

 I’ve been excited for about a month since we first met and since we exchanged a couple of comments on a post that we’re following on the internet on Facebook.
 Then since we tried to get together last time, and we couldn’t get the technology to help us out, and now here we are, we finally made it.
 And the reason why I’m excited is because it’s very rare that I get to speak to somebody who is on the other side of stroke in the caring aspect of stroke.
 And you’re not a carer specifically, but you’re somebody who helps people in their recovery.
-Can you give us a little bit of insight how you’re involved with people recovering from stroke?
+Can you give us a little bit of insight into how you’re involved with people recovering from a stroke?

-Well, I’ve been in the fitness industry for over 20 years, and all different dynamics that people I’ve worked with, but I’ve probably worked with about a couple dozen stroke patients and last 20 years, all at different levels.
-And the particular survivor Gary, who was in my book, he was such a unique case that it was just had to be shared, because I was work a lot with like the brain and the neurological parts of things, but not because I meant to it just kind of act it kind of just the work I did and studied kind of fell into that.
+Well, I’ve been in the fitness industry for over 20 years, and all the different dynamics that people I’ve worked with, but I’ve probably worked with about a couple dozen stroke patients and the last 20 years, all at different levels.
+And the particular survivor Gary, who was in my book, was such a unique case that it just had to be shared, because I work a lot with like the brain and the neurological parts of things, but not because I meant to it just kind of act it kind of just the work I did and studied kind of fell into that.

 And when working with this one gentleman that I did, who’s in my book, we got to work together pretty much five days a week almost.
-And he it was a good example of doing something every day to get to give him the pathways a chance to come back for movements.
-And lots of times and we have therapy, it’s, you know, half hour twice a week or it’s not something every day.
+And it was a good example of doing something every day to get to give him the pathways a chance to come back for movements.
+And lots of times and we have therapy, it’s, you know, half an hour twice a week or it’s not something every day.

 And the fact that he was every day doing something, it was such a good example that possibly if people did more than just a therapist say or not or not anyone that’s a therapist or bad just more that they can do.
 There’s a possibility they may have more recovery than then they think they’re able to

-It does make sense because one of the things that happens when we get out of hospital is often the doctors have set the limitations.
+It does make sense because one of the things that happen when we get out of the hospital is often the doctors have set limitations.
 They’ve said things like, this is about what you can expect.
 They say things like, well, from now on, it’s going to be slow and long and tedious and all those types of things.
 So they create these negative environments that they get people to go home with.
 And sometimes the mindset can be really difficult.

 After stroke recovery we really struggle with during stroke recovery, we really struggle with not only all the things that are harder now, energy levels are harder.
 You know, the brain is not working properly thinking is not working properly.
 Then we also struggle with what we’ve been told that we can possibly achieve, and sometimes what the doctors say is negative so it doesn’t surprise me.

 It’s hard to find your place to put your mindset on hope.
 Like having your hope.
-It’s kind of As I see with people, you don’t know where to place your hope and you don’t know, because you have the limits in your mind.
+It’s kind of As I see with people, you don’t know where to place your hope and you don’t know, because you have limits in your mind.
 And possibly some limits are true, but maybe not.
 You don’t know.
-But when they when I hear them be told that they, you know, after years as far as your and it gets like, That’s not true.
-Like I was listening to your last interview you just uploaded.
+But when I hear them be told that they, you know, after years as far as your and it gets like, That’s not true.
+Like I was listening to the last interview you just uploaded.

 But being a trainer I know the personal trainer name kind of comes cliche, sometimes there’s a vast education that some have and some don’t.
 And I push education a lot.
 I just don’t think I if I live in my education, I would limit my clients.
 And I so like with working with, for instance, the gentleman who was getting all when he kept getting these feelings and sensations back, I’m like, this is so cool.
-I want people to know what he wanted to help people.
+I want people to know that he wanted to help people.

 Yeah.
 Just so that we can create the context.
 You got a copy of the book there that we’re going to talk about a little bit later and pop it up into the middle of the screen.
 And that’s the gentleman.
 Yep.
 That’s the gentleman Gary that we’re talking about, right?

 Yes.
 Okay.
 And it’s a stroke of an artist the journey of a fitness trainer and a stroke survivor.
-I met him six months post stroke in a walker and that’s the most fragile ever started with someone that was a stroke survivor us I meet him either the stroke didn’t affect them as bad or I meet him further down the line.
+I met him six months post-stroke in a walker and that’s the most fragile ever started with someone that was a stroke survivor I meet him either the stroke didn’t affect them as bad or I meet him further down the line.
 And so he was pretty amazing.
 And by the end, he was walking across Bosu balls and standing and Bosu balls doing battle ropes, and still getting sensations back.

 He still was having issues he couldn’t drive yet.
-But every once while you go, I can feel my finger and when he I when I was with him when he was able to feel the coldness of a water bottle.
+But every once while you go, I can feel my finger, and when he I when I was with him when he was able to feel the coldness of a water bottle.
 I go what because I didn’t used to feel The coldness I’m like, oh my god.
-So I think almost three years post stroke for what he got sick.
+So I think almost three years post-stroke for what he got sick.
 He never stopped making games.

-And that’s I think inspiring and hopeful for people and he started walking up to other people on Walker’s or canes and say you don’t give up you can do this.
+And that’s I think inspiring and hopeful for people and he started walking up to other people on Walker’s or canes and saying you don’t give up you can do this.
 And I want whatever our journey was to help everybody else have hope.
-And keep pushing through because I’m one of your talks to I went and listened to most of your stuff.
-You were talking about the positive thinking and, and, and you I don’t remember exact story, but you’re talking about someone, I think was calling their hand and name calling this.
+And keep pushing through because I’m one of your talks I went and listened to most of your stuff.
+You were talking about the positive thinking and, and, and you I don’t remember the exact story, but you’re talking about someone, I think was calling their hand and name calling this.

 What happens is, I witnessed the difference in the change.
 So the person that you’re talking about is Ivan.
-The person I call Ivan and Ivan was in his late 70s, somewhere there and he’s a hand wouldn’t move.
+The person I call Ivan Ivan was in his late 70s, somewhere there and his hand wouldn’t move.
 It wouldn’t move the way that he wanted it to move.
 So he would call it a bastard.
 And what happens is that he doesn’t realize when he’s using negative terms of describing himself, just like when you call somebody else a bastard that makes them feel certain things in a body that does the same thing to him.

 So he didn’t notice that it was changing the way that his body was responding, it was tensing up, it was going into a stress mode.
 You know, it was doing things that you would expect somebody else will do when you call them such a name.
 So then what happened was, I just told him, and I didn’t tell him to pay attention, but I just told him to call this hand a friend.
 And when he called this hand, his friend, well, what’s happening automatically is just like, your friend experiences, an amazing feeling when you call them your friend.

 So does your body when you call it your friend and he was able to loosen up his hand without thinking about it.
-The tension went away, you know, the more fluidity came into the motion, and as a result, he experienced why he couldn’t experience before that were just picking up the object and putting it in a different location without knocking it over.
+The tension went away, you know, the more fluidity came into the motion, and as a result, he experienced what he couldn’t experience before that were just picking up the object and putting it in a different location without knocking it over.
 And for him, that lesson for him was just that maybe if he is nicer to himself without giving him the whole back in the whole spiel of why he needs to speak better, him just noticing the difference between one and the other was enough to get him going.